OhioBWC - Basics: (Policy library) - File

 4. The employer may only use grant funds to purchase ergonomic, safety, or industrial hygiene equipment.

 a.
-To keep purchased equipment maintained and in good working order for the one-year agreement period beginning the date of implementation;
+Maintain the purchased equipment and ensure it remains in good working order for the one-year agreement period, beginning the date of implementation;

 b.
-To use the equipment in the employer’s operation only and not to loan, rent, or lease the equipment to any other entity for the one-year period beginning the date of implementation;
+Use the equipment solely in the employer’s operation and not loan, rent, or lease the equipment to any other entity for the one-year period, beginning the date of implementation;

 c.
-Not to sell, transfer, or otherwise dispose of purchased equipment for the one-year period beginning the date of implementation; and
+Refrain from selling, transferring, or otherwise disposing of purchased equipment for the one-year period, beginning the date of implementation; and

 d.
-To submit a one-year case study report to BWC one year after the date of implementation.
+Submit a one-year case study report to BWC one year after the date of implementation.

 i.
 The one-year case study must be submitted within thirty (30) days of the one-year reporting period.

 iii.
-The employer must complete and submit the one-year case study online through a link provided on BWC’s web page.
+The employer must complete and submit the one-year case study online through the Ohio BWC Grant & Program Management Portal.

 iv.
-BWC will require an employer who fails to adhere to the reporting requirement to reimburse the full amount of the grant.
+BWC requires an employer who fails to adhere to the case study reporting requirement to reimburse the full amount of the grant.

 6. BWC will not approve, and the employer may not use, grant funds for any of the following: